Merkel presses over migration as 'European solution' fails

-BRUSSELS (Reuters) - German Chancellor Angela Merkel said on Sunday she would seek direct deals with separate European Union states on migration, conceding that the bloc has failed to find a joint solution to an issue threatening her government.
+BRUSSELS (Reuters) - German Chancellor Angela Merkel said on Sunday she would seek direct deals with separate European Union states on migration, conceding that the bloc was unable to quickly find a joint solution to an issue that is threatening her government.

 Since Mediterranean arrivals spiked in 2015, when more than a million refugees and migrants reached the bloc, EU leaders have been at odds over how to handle them, the feud weakening their unity and undermining Europe’s free travel area.

-Sixteen of the EU’s 28 leaders held emergency talks in Brussels on Sunday.
+Sixteen of the EU’s 28 leaders held talks in Brussels on Sunday, ahead of a summit, the European Council, on June 28-29.

-“One large part of today’s discussions will be protecting the outside borders and how we reduce illegal migration to Europe,” Merkel said on arriving at the meeting.
+“We know that at the European Council, unfortunately, we will not have a complete solution of the migration issue,” Merkel said on arriving at the meeting.

-“There will also be a discussion about secondary migration, how do we treat each other fairly inside (the free-travel zone of) Schengen, how can we find a reasonable balance,” she added.
+Merkel is under pressure to find a solution by the summit, because her coalition partner is pushing for a sharper course in migration policy that could ultimately lead to a collapse of her government.
+Unable to wait for full EU consensus, Merkel said she would go for faster measures.

 U.N. data shows only some 41,000 people have made it to the EU across the sea this year but opinion polls show migration is the top concern for the EU’s 500 million citizens.